AFLplusplus/AFLplusplus/dictionaries/README.md

 This subdirectory contains a set of dictionaries that can be used in conjunction with the -x option to allow the fuzzer to effortlessly explore the grammar of some of the more verbose data formats or languages.
-The basic principle behind the operation of fuzzer dictionaries is outlined in section 10 of the "main" README.md for the project.

 These sets were done by Michal Zalewski, various contributors, and imported from oss-fuzz, go-fuzz and libfuzzer.